hschoenbaum/datavisualization-fall2021/assignment3.md

 [Lime Scooter data ORIGINAL](https://data.lime.bike/api/partners/v1/gbfs/washington_dc/free_bike_status.json)

 [Lime Scooter data FINAL](https://github.com/hschoenbaum/datavisualization-fall2021/blob/main/Lime%20scooters%20data%20final%20as%20CSV.csv)
+(Note: Github is saying the .csv file is too large to view.
+We saved the clean Excel and .csv files if you are having trouble viewing and would like us to send them to you another way)

 ### Steps to clean data set
 * First we downloaded the data in a .csv file.